wix-incubator/wix-developers-example-apps/oauth-boilerplate/ObserverNotes.md

 ## Other likely issues

-Testing webhooks:
+- Testing webhooks: Dev center test webhooks are dummy data, won't work well for things like app instance and site properties.

-Dev center test webhooks are dummy data, won't work well for things like app instance and site properties.
+-Docs Playgroung: They won't be able to make calls from the playground to the test site because they didn't create the site themselves (Wix Docs limitation).

-Everything they need to listen to webhooks and make calls is already built into the sample app, they shouldn't have to write any of that code from scratch (e.g., collecting the access and refresh tokens).
+- Everything they need to listen to webhooks and make calls is already built into the sample app, they shouldn't have to write any of that code from scratch (e.g., collecting the access and refresh tokens).

-For advanced flows, they'll need to differentiate between different app IDs.
+- App IDs: For advanced flows, they'll need to differentiate between different app IDs.
 There's a list in the docs [here](https://dev.wix.com/docs/rest/articles/getting-started/wix-business-solutions) - remember we want them to find it on their own, don't tell them where it is unless they get really stuck.